Ananke (moon)

-Ananke (/əˈnæŋki/) is a retrograde irregular moon of Jupiter.
+Ananke (/əˈnæŋki/), also known as Jupiter XII, is a natural satellite or moon of Jupiter.
+It is one of Jupiter's irregular moons, which orbit far from the planet on highly inclined and eccentric orbits.
+Ananke was discovered by Seth Barnes Nicholson at Mount Wilson Observatory in 1951.

+It orbits Jupiter in the retrograde direction—opposite to the direction of the planet's rotation—at an average distance of 21.0 e6km.
+It is the largest member of the Ananke group, a group moons are believed to be fragments of an asteroid or trans-Neptunian object that was gravitationally captured by Jupiter and destroyed by a collision several billion years ago.
+Most of Ananke 's physical properties are unknown, it to be about 29 km in diameter and its surface is be dark and boundary between grey and light red.

+Discovery and naming

 It was discovered by Seth Barnes Nicholson at Mount Wilson Observatory in 1951.

 It is named after the Greek mythological Ananke, the personification of necessity, and the mother of the Moirai (Fates) by Zeus.
-The adjectival form of the name is Anankean.

 Ananke did not receive its present name until 1975; before then, it was simply known as Jupiter XII.
 It was sometimes called "Adrastea" between 1955 and 1975 (Adrastea is now the name of another satellite of Jupiter).

-Ananke gives its name to the Ananke group, retrograde irregular moons which orbit Jupiter between 19.3 and 22.7 Gm, at inclinations of roughly 150°.